 - Cloud: Thingspeak (Matlab) via well-documented APIs

-- Smartphone App: Blynk, which runs via a powerful library on the Arduino IDE
+- IOS or Android Smartphone App: Blynk, which runs via a powerful library on the Arduino IDE

 The heart of BackpAQ is the ESP8266 (type ESP-12F).
-The WiFi-based ESP communicates with the PMS7003 sensor via a serial interface or UART.
+The WiFi-based ESP communicates with the PMS5003 or PMS7003 sensor via a serial interface or UART.
 A small microcontroller inside the sensor transmits the particle concentration values and the number of particles.
+For TVOC and eCO2, same thing happens for the SGP-30 sensor.
 The BackpAQ firmware continuously reads the data stream, and sends the calculated values to the local OLED display, and to both the connected smartphone and the ThingSpeak cloud.
 BackpAQ also calculates AQI, the Air Quality Index.
 AQI is an index for reporting daily air quality.
 It tells you how clean or polluted your air is, and what associated health effects might be a concern for you.